aanandprabhu30/NLP-Project/.ipynb_checkpoints/README-checkpoint.md

 > - v2.3 and v2.4 CS subfield classifiers are trained on a 1,498-paper arXiv dataset with SPECTER embeddings.
 > - v2.3 and v2.4 IS subfield classifiers are trained on a 374-paper Semantic Scholar dataset with SPECTER embeddings.
 > - v2.3 and v2.4 IT subfield classifiers are trained on a 504-paper arXiv + Semantic Scholar dataset with SPECTER embeddings.
 > - v2.4 subfield pipeline includes a second-stage AI/ML disambiguator (Logistic Regression on SPECTER) that can be invoked when the main CS classifier predicts AI or ML.
+> - v3.0 discipline classifier (DeBERTa + LoRA) was trained on the same 1,138-paper dataset but failed to generalize; strong CS recall (F1 = 0.67), but IT recall = 0.00; accuracy = 54%, macro F1 = 0.38 — not selected.

 ---

 ## 🎯 Project Goals